celinatakeda/nlw/README.md

-## Desenvolvendo aplicações web do zero.
+## Desenvolvendo aplicações do zero.